 - The Widow must not have divorced the Veteran or remarried after the Veteran’s death

 - The Veteran or Widow must need assistance with their daily living activities

 With proper planning, the veteran or surviving spouse can qualify for Aid and Attendance benefits while preserving their assets.
 Regardless of whether they meet the asset threshold.

 It is important to consult a VA Accredited attorney or representative when looking to apply for this benefit.
 Unfortunately, there are unscrupulous and unqualified people taking advantage of veterans and making empty promises of guaranteed approval.
 Holland McBurns is proud to be a VA accredited attorney.
 Our office can quickly determine if you are eligible for this benefit and guide you through the complicated application process.
 Even if you have been denied this benefit in the past, we may still be able to help you either re-apply, or appeal.

-In the Spokane area there are no doubt thousands who qualify for these benefits considering the proximity to military bases.
+In the Eastern Washington area there are no doubt thousands who qualify for these benefits considering the proximity to military bases.
 This benefit could help many veterans and their spouses pay for the high costs of long-term care.